DISC assessment: Reliability

 A Russian pilot study found a coefficient of .89 for retesting after one week.

-A research paper in the Scandinavian Psychological Association also found high levels of internal consistency in a normative DISC assessment.
+A research paper in the Scandinavian Journal of Psychology found acceptable levels of internal consistency in a normative DISC assessment, but also indications that the DISCUS-dimensions were not psychometrically independent, and that the DISC data structure could better be explained as combinations of the Big-Five personality traits than as independent traits.

 Validity

 Psychologist Wendell Williams has criticized the use of DISC in the employee recruitment process.
-In his criticism, Williams argues that a good job performance test should be well constructed, have test-retest reliability, have Criterion Validity for criteria of job performance, and incorporate the theory of job performance in the test's design.
+In his criticism, Williams argues that a good job performance test should be well constructed, have test-retest reliability, have criterion validity for criteria of job performance, and incorporate the theory of job performance in the test's design.